isomerpages/moe-zhonghuapri/_departments/Mathematics.md

   overflow-wrap: break-word">Fun with Math: Ratio</td><td></td></tr><tr height="8" style="mso-height-source:userset;height:6.0pt"><td height="8" style="height:6.0pt"></td><td></td><td></td></tr></tbody></table>

-2) Learning Support for Mathematics (LSM) programme for Primary 1 to 2
+2)&nbsp;Learning Support for Mathematics (LSM) programme for Primary 1 to 2

 **Early Success.
 Strong Basics.
 Steady Progress**

-Learning Support for Mathematics (LSM) aims to provide early success for Primary 1 and Primary 2 pupils with weak numeracy skills.
-The programme focuses on basic mathematical skills and concepts to build strong foundation in the pupils.
+Learning Support for Mathematics (LSM) aims to provide early success for Primary 1 and Primary 2 pupils with weak numeracy skills.&nbsp;The programme focuses on basic mathematical skills and concepts to build strong foundation in the pupils.

-3) Improving Confidence and Achievement in Numeracy (ICAN) programme for Primary 3 to 4
+3)&nbsp;Improving Confidence and Achievement in Numeracy (ICAN) programme for Primary 3 to 4

-ICAN aims to provide more support for Primary 3 and Primary 4 pupils with weak numeracy skills.
-The programme focuses on basic mathematical skills and concepts to build strong foundation and confidence among  the pupils.
+ICAN aims to provide more support for Primary&nbsp;3 and Primary 4 pupils with weak numeracy skills.&nbsp;The programme focuses on basic mathematical skills and concepts to build strong foundation and confidence among&nbsp; the pupils.

-4) Family Mathematics
+4)&nbsp;Family Mathematics

-This programme aims to build factual fluency among our pupils through bonding activities with their family members.
-Pupils bring cards and board games home to play with their family members and learn Mathematics in a joyful way.
+This programme aims to build factual fluency among our pupils through bonding activities with their family members.&nbsp;Pupils bring cards and board games home to play with their family members and learn Mathematics in a joyful way.